tatut/paintbots/bots/python/README.md

 ## Set up the API url and bot name

 1. If you need to change the API base URL, edit the `API_URL` variable in `api.py` before running the bot
-   * Or, use API_URL environment variable when running the python script
+   * Or, use PAINTBOTS_URL environment variable when running the python script
 2. Change the bot name in `main.py`

 ## Install deps